 1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract.
-2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
-3 Address the training received by your employees and any subcontractors engaged in the provision of services under the Contract on the federal and state laws that govern the confidentiality of PII.
-4 Outline contracting processes that ensure that your employees and any subcontractors are bound by written agreement to the requirements of the Contract, at a minimum.
-5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
+Data is both password protected and encrypted when collected 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+Password protection and encryption using secure socket layer technology 3 Address the training received by your employees and any subcontractors engaged in the provision of services under the Contract on the federal and state laws that govern the confidentiality of PII.
+We require all employees to complete Safety culture modules outlining proper handling of protected data 4 Outline contracting processes that ensure that your employees and any subcontractors are bound by written agreement to the requirements of the Contract, at a minimum.
+All employees and subcontractors are required to sign agreements that bound them to the Entourage privacy policy 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the EA.
+System logs are monitored and maintained daily to identify aberrations and potential breaches.
+If a breach occurs, all related parties are notified.
 6 Describe how data will be transitioned to the EA when no longer needed by you to meet your contractual obligations, if applicable.
-7 Describe your secure destruction practices and how certification will be provided to the EA.
+Entourage guarantees the storage of yearbook files for a minimum of 4 years after the yearbook is finalized or the last edit is made 7 Describe your secure destruction practices and how certification will be provided to the EA.
+6 months after a project is locked, all unused uploaded data is deleted.
+Deletion of a yearbook and related materials can be requested at anytime by sending a written notice.
 8 Outline how your data security and privacy program/practices align with the EA's applicable policies.
+Our privacy policy ensures that data is stored securely and prevents it from being transferred or used in an unauthorized manner.
 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
 PLEASE USE TEMPLATE BELOW.